 Awards: Honorable Mention, Best Student Paper, Urban Economics Association Philadelphia 2019.

-Presented at: Urban Economics Association; Association for Public Policy and Management meetings; National Tax Association Meetings* (scheduled); ZEW Advances in Empirical Public Economics; Fiscal Policy Breakfast, NY Federal Reserve Board; Mayor's Office of Management and Budget; Independent Budget Office, New York; Young Economists Symposium, Columbia.
+Presented at: Urban Economics Association Philadelphia; Association for Public Policy and Management meetings Denver; National Tax Association Meetings Tampa; ZEW Advances in Empirical Public Economics 2018; Fiscal Policy Breakfast, NY Federal Reserve Bank; Mayor's Office of Management and Budget; Independent Budget Office, New York; Young Economists Symposium, Columbia.

 This paper investigates whether tax evasion creates incentives among firms to reorganize their production under Value Added Tax (VAT).
 The VAT is the world’s most popular consumption tax and is considered revenue efficient since cross-reporting of firm-to-firm transactions facilitates self-enforcement.
 However, the ability to evade tax on consumer transactions creates incentives for the last two firms in the production chain to integrate vertically.
 In this paper, I test this hypothesis by using a quasi-experiment in India where the sales tax was replaced with VAT in a staggered manner between 2003 and 2008, changing tax evasion opportunities along the production chain.
 A differences-in-differences analysis reveals that after the reform, treated firms sourced more “upstream” products and had greater vertical mergers, indicating greater vertical integration under VAT.
 In addition, the effect is largest for firms that are closest to the final demand indicating that tax-evasion is one of the channels.
 Overall, the results suggest that VAT is no longer production efficient in settings of low compliance.